About Asbestos Exposure at McCreary Community Hospital — Whitley City, Kentucky: What Workers and Tradesmen Need to Know

 • Rooftop equipment connections and condensate return lines

 Pipefitters and steamfitters employed by building contractors or the hospital maintenance department are alleged to have encountered elevated fiber concentrations with every job involving pipe repair, insulation removal, or system expansion.
 Asbestos Workers Local 76 — the Heat and Frost Insulators local serving Kentucky — dispatched journeymen insulators to institutional projects including hospitals throughout the region during the peak asbestos construction era.
-Work records from comparable Kentucky institutional projects reflect that Thermobestos and Kaylo pipe covering were the standard specified products for steam piping in hospital construction.
+Work records from comparable Kentucky institutional projects reflect that Thermobestos and calcium silicate pipe insulation were the standard specified products for steam piping in hospital construction.

 Pipefitters, steamfitters, and heat and frost insulators diagnosed with asbestos-related disease face the same Kentucky deadline: one year from diagnosis to file under KRS § 413.140(1)(a).
 If you worked on steam piping systems at McCreary Community Hospital or at any comparable Kentucky facility and have received an asbestos-related diagnosis, the time to act is now — not after the holidays, not after you feel stronger, not after you consult with family.